• Skip to primary navigation

 Your whole family will love coming together to celebrate pizza.
 Friday night pizza night is one of our weekly family traditions.
 The kids get to pick their favorite toppings.
 It isn't uncommon to have "sections" of pizza with lots of different toppings.

-You can use this crust recipe to make gluten free calzones!
-My kids want me to tell you to use this crust and have fun with it by making gluten free pizza rolls too!
+My kids want me to tell you to use this crust and have fun with it by making gluten free pizza rolls, too!
+If you love baking, try my artisan Gluten Free Sourdough recipe.

 A jar of bubbly sourdough starter.

-• Pizza sauce - you can use store-bought pizza sauce or make my homemade pizza sauce.
+• Pizza Sauce – You can use store-bought pizza sauce or make homemade.
+I share three great pizza sauce recipes below.

 A bowl with gluten free flour, sourdough starter and water.